 These injuries, including post-traumatic stress disorder (PTSD), depression and anxiety disorder, can have life-changing effects that are sometimes more debilitating than a physical condition.
 Here at Atha & Co, our specialist personal injury solicitors understand how distressing psychological damage can be, so we are here to assist you in every part of your compensation claim.

 A psychological personal injury claim follows the same process as a physical injury claim.
 If you believe that you have been a victim of pain or suffering that has been caused by another's negligence or an accident then you may have a claim.

-Psychological trauma claims usually accompany or form part of claims for physical injury but can also exist on their own.
-For a psychological trauma claim to be valid, the symptoms of the condition must persist for several weeks following the traumatic incident that caused it and have a significant impact on aspects of daily living.
+Psychological trauma claims usually accompany or form part of claims for physical injury, but they can also exist on their own.
+For a psychological or emotional trauma claim to be valid, the symptoms of the condition must persist for several weeks following the traumatic incident that caused it and have a significant impact on aspects of daily living.